 What to do if you find a stray dog

 We will collect stray dogs that are confined and under your direct control and care.
-To arrange a collection please call 03444 828 346 (standard rate and mobile-friendly number).
+To arrange a collection please call 01252 774281 during office hours or 01252 774477 outside office hours.

-Collected stray dogs will be kennelled for seven clear days and if unclaimed will then be re-homed.
+Collected stray dogs will be kenneled for seven clear days and if unclaimed will then be re-homed.

 The Council operates a non-destruct policy and unclaimed dogs are only ever put to sleep if they have unacceptable aggressive behaviour or, on veterinary advice, are not suitable for re-homing.